-First, we introduced them to Food For Kids by taking a tour of the pantry and reading a book from our kindness-themed book list ("Maddie's Fridge" by Lois Brandt).
+First, we introduced them to Food For Kids by taking a tour of the pantry and reading a book from our list of Books about Kindness and Empathy ("Maddie's Fridge" by Lois Brandt).
 Then, we looked at the different items in the Operation Teddy Bear schoolbag and talked about why we provide them to the first graders, followed by a discussion about our feelings and ways we can be kind.
 We ended on a very empathetic, comforting note as we hugged teddy bears and practiced taking deep breaths.
 We are so grateful to have such a generous community of youth, and we love when we can have conversations about kindness, compassion and social-emotional wellness!

 Joining Together in Remembrance, Hope & Support

 We proudly joined together with the American Foundation for Suicide Prevention (AFSP) and the South Bay Association of School Psychologists to sponsor and participate in the first ever Out of the Darkness South Bay Campus Walk at Torrance High School in March 2019.
 More than 200 community members representing 45 teams walked together in remembrance, hope and support of suicide prevention and mental health.
 The South Bay Campus Walk surpassed its fundraising goal of $10,000 by more than $5,000, which will help fund AFSP's educational programs and services in our community.